 TAM SAM SOM Template

-To calculate your serviceable addressable market, count up all the potential customers that would be a good fit for your business and multiply that number by the average annual revenue of these types of customer in your market.
+To calculate your serviceable addressable market, count up all the potential customers that would be a good fit for your business and multiply that number by the average annual revenue of these types of customers in your market.

-To calculate share of market, divide your revenue from last year by your industry’s serviceable addressable market from last year.
+Divide your revenue from last year by your industry’s serviceable addressable market from last year.
 This percentage is your market share from last year.
 Then, multiply your market share from last year by your industry’s serviceable addressable market from this year.

 Right Size Your Market Opportunities with TAM SAM SOM